cloudflare/cloudflare-docs/content/workers/learning/using-websockets.md

 ## WebSocket compression

 Cloudflare Workers does not currently support WebSocket compression.
-This means that, unlike browsers, using `new WebSocket(url)` in a Worker will not set `Sec-WebSocket-Extensions: permessage-deflate`.
+This means that, unlike browsers, using `new WebSocket(url)` in a Worker will not set the `Sec-WebSocket-Extensions: permessage-deflate` header.

 ## Durable Objects and WebSocket state